SaiVinay007/Reinforcement-Learning-CS6700/assignments/programming/assignment_3/README.md

-Run  sudo python3 setup.py install for installing the environment.
+Run  "sudo pip3 install -e  gym-gridworlds" for installing the environment.